Berber languages: Suprasegmentals

-Phonetic Correspondences
+Phonetic correspondences

 Phonetic correspondences between Berber languages are fairly regular.
 Some examples, of varying importance and regularity, include [g/ž/y]; [k/š]; [l/ř/r]; [l/ž, ll/ddž]; [trill/ vocalized r]; [šš/ttš]; [ss/ttš]; [w/g/b]; [q/ɣ]; [h/Ø]; and [s-š-ž/h].
 Words in various Berber languages are shown to demonstrate these phonetic correspondences as follows:

 Grammar

 Berber languages characteristically make frequent use of apophony in the form of ablaut.
 Berber apophony has been historically analyzed as functioning similarly to the Semitic root, but this analysis has fallen out of favor due to the lexical significance of vowels in Berber languages, as opposed to their primarily grammatical significance in Semitic languages.

 The lexical categories of all Berber languages are nouns, verbs, pronouns, adverbs, and prepositions.
-With the exception of a handful of Arabic loanwords in some languages, Berber languages do not have proper adjectives.
-In Northern and Eastern Berber languages, adjectives are a subcatergory of nouns; in Tuareg, relative clauses and stative verb forms are used to modify nouns instead.
+With the exception of a handful of Arabic loanwords in most languages, Berber languages do not have proper adjectives.
+In Northern and Eastern Berber languages, adjectives are a subcategory of nouns; in Tuareg, relative clauses and stative verb forms are used to modify nouns instead.

 The gender, number, and case of nouns, as well as the gender, number, and person of verbs, are typically distinguished through affixes.
 Arguments are described with word order and clitics.
 When sentences have a verb, they essentially follow verb–subject–object word order, although some linguists believe alternate descriptors would better categorize certain languages, such as Taqbaylit.